BROKER PRODUCT UPDATE: FILTER SEARCH RESULTS

 Preparation

-• Step into the lender’s shoes and provide concrete reassurance that the loan can be paid back
+• Step into the lender’s shoes; and is your plan credible?
+Would you be reassured that the loan can be paid back?

 • Build the case professionally; being ill-prepared won’t impress anyone

-• Demonstrate, in as much detail as possible, how lender risk can be mitigated.
+• Demonstrate, in as much detail as possible, how lender risk (and ultimately your risk) can be mitigated.

 Presentation